-Vault administrators may configure settings on the Settings-> Vault-> General page.
-Click "Edit vault settings" on this page to start updating the settings.
+Vault administrators may configure settings on the Settings > Vault > General page.
+Click "Edit vault settings" on this page to make changes.
 Once saved, these settings apply to all users in all projects.

 Vault name is set by CDD staff admins, and may not be edited by the vault administrator.
 If you would like to change your vault name, please contact CDD support.